• Skip to primary navigation

 Frequently Asked Questions

-No. There is a great debate happening since ever that this coffee is Turkish or Armenian and both countries want to claim it as their own.
-But at the end of the day, it is the one and the same thing.
+No. There has been a great debate about whether this coffee is Turkish or Armenian, and both countries want to claim it as their own.
+But at the end of the day, it is the same thing.

 Pro Tips By Neha

-Finely ground coffee powder is a must to make this coffee.
+Finely ground coffee powder is essential to making this coffee.
 If you can’t find it, grind your own using a coffee grinder.

 The correct pronunciation of “jezve” is “yez-vay”.